 Qualifying events need to be 30 miles or more and completed in one go.
 24 hour events with laps are not accepted.Qualifying event must have been completed between

 1st January 2019 and race day.

 All runners need the following mandatory kit:

 Not advisable, be sure you can make it to the next checkpoint before leaving your current one.
 Checkpoints will close once all runners are accounted for.
 The checkpoint may close behind you and before the stated time.

 The course follows the Ridgeway National Trail and is waymarked throughout as such.
 Navigation throughout is along established trails.
-Runners are advised to check for sign posts at each junction to maintain their route and confidence especially at night even if you know your way.
-Most runners say the course is easy to follow.
+Take a moment at each road crossing, trail crossing and gate to check the route you are on is the Ridgeway.